TusKANNy/seismic/README.md

 pip install pyseismic-lsr
 ```

-Check out the detailed installation guide in docs/Installation.md for performance optimizations.
+Check out the detailed installation guide in [docs/Installation.md](docs/Installation.md) for performance optimizations.

 ### 🚀 Quick Start
-Given a collection as a `jsonl` file  (details [here](#data-format)), you can quickly index it by running
+Given a collection as a `jsonl` file, you can quickly index it by running
 ```python
 from seismic import SeismicIndex